-We take pride in having a dedicated R&D team consisting of approximately 60 staff led by Mr. Pei Hongan, who has over 10 years of experience in the mobile industry, including experienced electronics, mechanical, software, driver and testing engineers and many of them have stayed with us for more than five years.
-Our R&D team is highly experienced in the design and development of feature phones and smartphones adopting various mobile communication standards of 2G, 3G and 4G including GSM, CDMA, EVDO, WCDMA, LTE etc. with different operating frequency and operated in common mobile operating system such as Android and Windows to cater for our customers' requirements from various geographical regions.
+We take pride in having a dedicated R&D team consisting of approximately 60 staff led by Mr. Pei Hongan, who has over 11 years of experience in the mobile handset industry.
+Our R&D team includes experienced electronics, mechanical, software, driver and testing engineers and many of them have stayed with us for more than five years.
+Our R&D team is highly experienced in the design and development of feature phones and smartphones adopting various mobile communication standards of 2G, 3G and 4G including GSM, CDMA, EVDO, WCDMA, LTE, etc. with different operating frequency and operated in common mobile operating system such as Android and Windows to cater for our customers' requirements from various geographical regions.
 During the Track Record Period, our design team provides over 750 designs for our customers' selection.
-Our highly flexible design and supply chain capabilities together with our asset light business model allows us to respond swiftly to our customers' needs.
-To the best information and knowledge of our Directors, as China has been responsible for a large proportion of the handset production, R&D talents in the industry in China keep pace with the latest development of the technology.
-While the mobile telecommunication technology in the PRC and certain developed countries is ahead of those in many emerging markets, our PRC based R&D team has been keeping pace with latest development of the technology.
+Our highly flexible design and supply chain capabilities, together with our asset light business model allows us to respond swiftly to our customers' needs.
+To the best information and knowledge of our Directors, as China has been responsible for a large proportion of the handset production, our PRC based R&D team has been keeping pace with the latest development of the technology.
 Our R&D team has mastered the designs for 4G smartphones and is capable of offering these products to our clients in both emerging and developed countries.

-Our R&D team has long experience in designing smartphone with a broad spectrum of specifications, i.e. different wireless communication standards, with chipsets from different suppliers and different settings and many other modules at different price range.
-This flexibility gives us the advantage of outputting designs that suits a wide range of products at price range to emerging markets and developed markets alike.
+Our R&D team has long experience in designing smartphone with a broad spectrum of specifications, i.e. different wireless communication standards, with chipsets from different suppliers and different settings and many other modules at different price ranges.
+This flexibility provides us with the advantage of outputting designs that suits a wide range of products at similar price ranges exported to the emerging and developed markets.
 Our smartphones are installed with advanced hardware and software functionalities, i.e. high definition LCD screen, high resolution camera, high speed internet browsing capability, redesign user interface and the popular mobile applications, i.e. social media, maps, etc. For each of the three years ended 31 December 2014, our R&D costs amounted to approximately RMB13.1 million, RMB16.4 million and RMB22.0 million respectively.